openvinotoolkit/model_server/extras/ovms-operator/README.md

 ### OpenShift

+The operator is available for OpenShift users in the [RedHat Ecosystem Catalog](https://catalog.redhat.com/software/operators/detail/60649a56209af65d24b7ca9e)
 In the web console navigate to OperatorHub menu.
 Search for "OpenVINO" and select "OpenVINO Model Server".
 Click `Install` button.

 ### Kubernetes with OLM